hesic73/gomoku_rl/README.md

 ## Introduction

-There are repositories out there that utilize reinforcement learning algorithms to teach AI how to play Gomoku.
-However, these repositories are based on legacy approaches and do not employ modern RL algorithms.
-Besides, they fail to fully leverage the potential of GPU resources.
+*gomoku_rl* is an open-sourced project focused on training Gomoku AI through reinforcement learning.
+While there are repositories using RL algorithms to teach AI to play Gomoku, they are based on legacy approaches and do not harness the full potential of GPU resources. *gomoku_rl* features GPU-parallelized simulation and pure PPO self-play training.

 ## Features

-- **Parallel Environment Execution**: Execute multiple Gomoku environments in parallel on GPU hardware, enabling the efficient training of RL agents at a larger scale.
+- **GPU-parallelized Environment**

 - **19×19 Board**: Train AI models to play Gomoku on a standard 19x19 board.